 The next step: Customize your plan

 You can tailor this approach to your own relationship by choosing what is and is not a “shared” expense.
-If you want a place to do all this math for yourself, Ellevest has a worksheet that can help you get organized (pssst — it’s free for members).
+If you want a place to do all this math for yourself, Ellevest has a worksheet that can help you get organized (pssst — it’s free for clients).

 For example, maybe you only share the expenses that “belong” to you both, like rent, utilities, groceries, child care, and streaming subscriptions.
 Things like your individual car payments would be on you.
 (If your partner wants a Mercedes and you want a Ford, that’s their / your prerogative.)
 If you work from home and your partner doesn’t (or vice versa), maybe the WFH partner can kick in a few additional bucks for the internet / electric bill — especially if the non-WFH partner is commuting and spending $$$ on gas.